• Skip to primary navigation

 Try Light and Airy Cinnamon Biscuits for Breakfast

-Whether it’s breakfast or brunch, there are times when you need something more than a buttermilk biscuit and you don’t have the time to make a batch of gooey cinnamon rolls.
-You can throw these together in about the time it takes to make biscuits.
-What you’ll get is all the buttery flakiness of homemade biscuits with a slightly sweet cinnamon sugar filling.
+You can throw these together in about the time it takes to make biscuits, except it needs to sit in the freezer for 45 minutes before baking.
+What you’ll get is all the buttery flakiness of made from scratch Southern-style breads and biscuits with a slightly sweet cinnamon sugar filling.

 A plate of cinnamon roll biscuits.